telerik/teststudio-docs/docs/general-information/create-test-standalone/silverlight-out-of-browser.md

 > __Important!__
 ><br>
 ><br>
-> As of Test Studio release __R3 2020 SP1 (v.2020.3.1209)__ Silverlight Out-of-Browser testing in Test Studio no longer visible in the main Test Studio user interface.
+> As of Test Studio release __R3 2020 SP1 (v.2020.3.1209)__ Silverlight Out-of-Browser testing in Test Studio is no longer visible in the main Test Studio user interface.
 If you want to continue using it, see <a href="#enable-silverlight-out-of-browser-in-test-studio-2020-r3-sp-release">here</a> how to enable it.

 __Important Notes:__